 In February 2016, the FASB issued ASU 2016-02 "Leases (Topic 842)" ("ASU 2016-02").
-Under ASU 2016-02, a lessee will recognize in the balance sheet a liability to make lease payments (the lease liability) and a right-to-use asset representing its right to use the underlying asset for the lease term.
-The Company will adopt this ASU in fiscal 2020.
-The Company is currently assessing the impact of the adoption of ASU 2016-02 and expects to adopt the standard using the transition method in which prior period financial information is not adjusted.
+Under ASU 2016-02, a lessee will recognize a liability to make lease payments (the lease liability) and a right-to-use asset representing its right to use the underlying asset for the lease term.
+The Company will adopt this ASU in fiscal 2020 and will apply it at the beginning of the period of adoption with the cumulative effect of applying the new rules recognized then.
+The Company anticipates the most significant impact will be the recognition of right-of-use assets and lease liabilities on its consolidated balance sheet, related to operating leases.
+This impact on its consolidated balance sheet is estimated to be less than 10% of total assets and liabilities.
+Furthermore, the Company expects no significant impact on its consolidated income statement.